abuxton/presentations/audit/presentation.md

 So what does it make you care about?

 * All the things audit used to do by default, so these are over heads.
-* Tags are not necessery, they are desirable for reporting as its not always the implimentors who care.
+* Tags are not necessary, they are desirable for **reporting** and **orchestration** as its not always the implementors who care.

 ---
-#Providing Data
+#Lightening the Load
+So how do we lighten the load of managing audits? simple more Hiera.

+* Gives us the ability to set the resource once, and then change the audit to known states.
+* Allows us to separate those who care about its state from the people implementing the puppet code.

+---
-##Auditing with Hiera
+#Providing Data with Hiera

 ```
   'profiles::puppet_audit_files':